 Visit

-The Mianus River Gorge Preserve is located across from 167 Mianus River Road, Bedford, NY 10506 and open to the public from April 1 through November 30 from 8:30am to 5pm.
+Mianus River Gorge Preserve entrance is across from 167 Mianus River Road, Bedford, NY.

-Temporary closures may occur in the case of flooding or extended drought.
-Please call ahead during these conditions.
+Temporary closures may occur with flooding or drought.
+Please call 914-234-3455 for information

 NO DOGS